chathuri-sam/Modeling-Spatial-Dependence-in-Multi-Species-Point-Patterns/README.md

 ## **Installation**

-Ensure you have R (version 4.3.1 or above) installed on your system.
-Required R packages include those available in CRAN, along with the Multilogreg package (see below for instructions).
+1. Ensure you have R (version 4.3.1 or above) installed on your system.

-1. Install Required R Packages:
-To install the required packages, run the provided script: [Install required packages.R](Install%20required%20packages.R)
+2. Required R packages include those available in CRAN;
+ - *spatstat* - version 3.0-6
+ - *ggplot2* - version 3.5.1
+ - *ecespa* - version 1.1-17

+3. Packages that are not currently avaiable on CRAN;
+  - *RandomFieldsUtils* - version 1.2.5
+  - *RandomFields* - version 3.3.14

+4. Packages available on Github
+  - *PPJSDM* - version 1.0
+  - *Multilogreg* - version 0.1.0

-2. The original [Multilogreg package](https://github.com/kristianhessellund/Multilogreg.git) has compatibility and dependency issues.
-Use the fixed version in [IbTJensen](https://github.com/IbTJensen/Multilogreg.git).
+Note : The original [Multilogreg package](https://github.com/kristianhessellund/Multilogreg.git) has compatibility and dependency issues.
+Therefore, use the fixed version in [IbTJensen](https://github.com/IbTJensen/Multilogreg.git).

----
+To install all required packages, run the provided script: [Install required packages.R](Install%20required%20packages.R)

 ## **Usage**